 While both courses aim to create management professionals, the syllabus of both differs significantly.
 MBA courses are designed by universities and are therefore rigid as compared to the PGDM syllabus.
 The PGDM curriculum is formulated by the institutes and is thereby updated regularly according to industry standards.
 The curriculum of an MBA course is considered to be more theoretical while a PGDM concentrates on the technical features, providing exposure to real-life industry circumstances.
 PGDM course is thus more beneficial for candidates as it nurtures practical management skills with the consideration of industrial viewpoints.

-Since MBA colleges follow university rules, they accept scores of state-level entrance examinations such as TAN-CET, MAH-CET, MET-MP.
-Top private universities also conduct their own entrance exams such as SNAP, TISS, NMAT, IRMA, IBSAT.
-On the other hand, numerous autonomous colleges can select from one or many of the six approved entrance exams like MAT, GMAT, CAT, XAT, CMAT, ATMA.
+Since MBA colleges follow university rules, they accept scores of state-level entrance examinations such as TAN-CET, MAH-CET, and MET-MP.
+Top private universities also conduct their own entrance exams such as SNAP, TISS, NMAT, IRMA, and IBSAT.
+On the other hand, numerous autonomous colleges can select from one or many of the six approved entrance exams like MAT, GMAT, CAT, XAT, CMAT, and ATMA.
 Common Admission Test (CAT) is the mandatory entrance exam for India residents to get admission in the IIMs.

 Since universities offer MBA courses and are approved by the government, these colleges get some financial support from the government, thereby making the degree more economical for students.
 In the case of a PGDM, the student has to bear all the expenses of the programme as there is no financial support from the government.
 This results in the tuition fees for an MBA being considerably lower than the costs of a PGDM.
 However, the fees structure may fluctuate from college to college, and some private universities can charge the same amount for an MBA as a B-school charges for PGDM.